Email signature format: How to structure a clear and effective email signature

 Use HTML tables to structure layout

-HTML tables are the most reliable way to build a professional, responsive signature that works across email clients like Outlook, Gmail, and Apple Mail.
+HTML tables are the most reliable way to build a professional signature that works across email clients like Outlook, Gmail, and Apple Mail.
+The reason is rendering support: classic Outlook's Word-based engine handles table structure reliably but ignores most modern CSS, so a table-based layout is what actually holds up where it matters most.

 Optimize images and banners